4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 ---
 ## Nombre del objeto

-Each active form object is associated with an object name.
+Cada objeto de formulario activo está asociado a un nombre de objeto.
 Cada nombre de objeto debe ser único.
 > Los nombres de objetos están limitados a un tamaño de 255 bytes.

 When using 4D’s language, you can refer to an active form object by its object name (for more information about this, refer to [Object Properties](https://doc.4d.com/4Dv17R5/4D/17-R5/Object-Properties.300-4128195.en.html) in the 4D Language Reference manual).